kit-oz/drf-aggregation/README.rst

 Time series
 -----------

-To display timeseries, you must first add the ColumnIndexFilter filter backend to your ViewSet.
+To display timeseries, you must first add the TruncateDateFilter filter backend to your ViewSet.

 .. code:: python